 Born on 14 June 1946 to wealthy parents of German and Scottish origins, Trump is the fourth child of New York real estate tycoon Fred Trump and Mary Anne MacLeod.

-He was sent to the New York Military Academy at age 13 after exhibiting misbehaviour in school, and at the time, has been described as "a five-year lesson in bullying" by his classmates.
+He was sent to the New York Military Academy at age 13 after misbehaving at school and it's said he thrived in the academy's competitive environment.

 Trump first enrolled at Fordham University, a private research institution in New York City, where he studied for two years before transferring to the University of Pennsylvania's Wharton School, from where he graduated with a bachelor's degree in economics in 1968.